NoHatCoder/DOM_Maker/README.md

 The library should itself be short and easily readable.
 Rather than the library providing functionality for all eventualities, it should be easy to use the library with custom code for dealing with such eventualities, or to change the library to suit individual needs.

+#### Example

+    document.body.appendChild(
+        FRAGMENT(
+		      P("A simple HTML structure with ",SPAN("nested")," elements.")
+            ,P({className:"information"},"It is appended to the end of the body.")
+            ,P({style:{backgroundColor:"yellow"}},"It contains inline styling.")
+            ,BUTTON({onclick:function(){alert("Button clicked.")}},"Click me.")
+        )
+    )

+For much more example code, and detailed instructions see [the guide and selftest file](http://nohatcoder.dk/dommaker/).

 #### Content of repository
 The entire library is contained in the file dom.js.
 Guide_selftest.htm contain a project description, and instructions on the use of the library.
 It also serves as a simple test of the library.
-Furthermore there are five folders containing code testing and demonstrating basic interoperability with five popular JavaScript frameworks.

-#### Maturity and reliability
+#### Versions
-The current version is "alpha version 0.6".
-No features are currently locked, future versions may break backwards compatibility.

-The code is stable and show no signs of bugs.
-To most projects using the library in its current form pose very little risk.
+Version 0.6 contain a number of fixes for oddities of IE 8.
+It has been used in a number of projects, and no bugs have been found.

+Version 0.8 removes IE 8 support.
+The `globalScope` function is removed, and the library now defaults to populate the global scope with upper case dom creation functions.
+The library may now be configured to generate error message DOM elements instead of throwing upon invalid input.

 #### License
 The library and the guide have a 2-clause BSD license.
 The JavaScript frameworks included in this package are not covered by this license.
 They have their own respective licenses provided by the respective rights holders.